 Explore the quaint fishing village of Port Isaac

 The epitome of a quaint English fishing town, the coastside village of Port Isaac is a cluster of cobbled alleyways and stacked up cottages collected around an idyllic medieval harbour.
 Made famous by the Doc Martin television series starring Martin Clunes, visitors can walk the short distance up Roscarrock Hill for a picture in front of the doctor’s home or enjoy a tipple at the charming Mote pub at the heart of the village.
-On day two of our Cornish tour we’ll have the opportunity to stroll the narrow alleyways and pick up a souvenir or two, or tuck into a freshly made Cornish pasty while overlooking the waterfront.
+On day three of our Cornish tour we’ll have the opportunity to stroll the narrow alleyways and pick up a souvenir or two, or tuck into a freshly made Cornish pasty while overlooking the waterfront.
 Just watch out for the seagulls – they’re notorious for stealing your delicious treats!

 Taste true English tea at Tregothnan Estate

-The green-fingered enthusiasts are in for a treat on day four of our journey through Cornwall where we’ll visit the picturesque Tregothnan Estate.
+The green-fingered enthusiasts are in for a treat on day five of our journey through Cornwall where we’ll visit the picturesque Tregothnan Estate.
 Cornwall’s largest estate and the historic seat of the Boscawen family, Tregothnan is famous for its beautiful botanic gardens and aromatic Cornish teas.
 Upon our arrival, a member of the gardening team will give us a private tour of the grounds, explaining the fascinating history of the gardens and its impressive plant collections.
 Then we’ll take a stroll around the famous Tregothnan tea plantation, where we’ll learn all about the only tea grown in England – with a chance to sample some of it for ourselves.

 Take in the sweeping views at Lyme Regis

 Walk in the footsteps of Jane Austen’s heroines as we start to round up our journey with a visit to the dramatic Jurassic Coast.
-On day six we’ll visit the ‘pearl of Dorset’: Lyme Regis.
+On day seven we’ll visit the ‘pearl of Dorset’: Lyme Regis.
 Set against moody blue cliffs and surrounded by sandy fossil-filled beaches, Lyme Regis hosts some of the most spectacular scenery in England.
 While you’re here, catch a taste of fossil fever and go searching for the hard-rock relics of the past amongst the cliffs.
 Round up your visit with a Cornish high tea at one of the local cafes.
 Jam and cream, anyone?